Kia Kaha Blend$70.00

 Our goal when creating this dark roast was to have a blend that offered those deep flavor notes, but without the bitterness that can sometimes accompany a dark roast.
 Choosing the right coffees that would stand up to a dark roast and still be able to showcase the bean’s intrinsic flavor characteristics was critical.

 We decided on a high altitude grown, washed coffee from Mexico to be the base of this blend.
 Mexico is bursting with potential.
 The climate and altitude conditions are excellent for specialty coffee.
 Not only that, but we have found that coffee from Mexico can take on a dark roast without displaying the bitterness that other region’s coffees do.
-This Mexican origin coffee contributes to this blend’s amazing smoothness and dark cocoa notes.

 Recommended Brew Methods: AeroPress, French Press, all electric drip coffee machines, and the Hario V60.